lastshodan/flutter-tensorflow-lite-object-detector/README.md

 ## TODO - please make a PR if you fix any of these

-- Car spare parts sellers affiliate system to be integrated
+- Spare parts sellers affiliate system to be integrated
 - Firebase is integrated, but it still needs to be properly wired up to the login and signup pages.
 - Stripe and RazorPay are integrated, but each still need to be wired up to the Credit/Debit Card view i created.
 - MPESA payment to be integrated
-- Generate some text everytime a pose is detected, not just on startup.